-Portfolio investments include Government of Canada coupons and other short-term portfolio investments at amortized cost and term deposits recorded at cost.
+Portfolio investments include short-term portfolio investments at amortized cost.

 (f) Loans receivable

 The Corporation records loans receivable at cost.
 Options exist for the recovery from the Province of any defaults by municipal corporations and as such no allowance for doubtful accounts has been provided.
 Interest is accrued on loans receivable to the extent it is deemed collectible.